MAGA Threats Are Driving Election Officials Out Of Office

-Category: World Politics Hits: 5After sore loser Donald Trump attacked our elections because he couldn’t take his loss like a grownup, election officials received a terrifying and unprecedented series of threats.
+Category: World Politics Hits: 8After sore loser Donald Trump attacked our elections because he couldn’t take his loss like a grownup, election officials received a terrifying and unprecedented series of threats.
 From VICE News: VICE News spoke with over a dozen election officials who had experienced death threats and felt endangered during the 2020 election period.
 Officials across the United States experienced physical stalking, explicitly violent phone calls, racial slurs, home surveillance, bomb scares, and threats of mass shootings.
 For some officials in Georgia and Pennsylvania, the threats have continued for nearly a year.
 And now, many of these officials want to quit.
 The stories of these officials represent a small proportion of the number of threats made in this election cycle, though the total number is unknown because many of the threats went unrecorded and unanswered by law enforcement, Reuters reported.
 However, in a survey published in June by the nonpartisan Brennan Center for Justice, one-third of election workers report feeling unsafe.
 In election hotspots like Georgia, Arizona, and Pennsylvania, many of these threats came directly after Trump mentioned election workers (like [Richard] Barron) at events and in tweets.

 Read more https://crooksandliars.com/2021/10/maga-threats-are-driving-election